 There are various kinds of cinquefoil (Potentilla), a plant that belongs to the large rose family.
 In fact, one type is a weed commonly found growing along roadsides in North America, namely, Potentilla argentea.
 But bush cinquefoil (Potentilla fruticosa) is a popular landscape plant in zones 2 to 6.
 The shrub grows to be 1 to 4 feet tall with a similar spread.
 Grow it in full sun.
 The flowers come out in late spring or early summer.
 Yellow flowers are the most common, but other colors do exist (pink, orange, and white).
 Among the yellow-flowering types, some are pale yellow, while others are a brighter yellow.

 Camellia Shrubs With Yellow Flowers

 Camellias are not very cold-hardy.
 They are popular in warm regions such as the American Southeast, where they bloom in the early spring.
 They bear dark-green leaves that have a nice sheen to them.
-The shape of the flowers reminds one of roses.
+The shape of the flowers are reminiscent of roses.
 They most commonly come in pink, red, or white.
 Some are bicolored.
 Both single-flowered and double-flowered kinds are available.

-For a camellia with yellow flowers, you can try Camellia nitidissima if you garden in zones 8 to 10.
-This evergreen shrub or small tree matures to 8 to 18 feet tall, with a spread of 6 to 12 feet.
+For a camellia with yellow flowers, you can try Camellia nitidissima if your garden is in zones 8 to 10.
+This evergreen shrub or small tree matures to 8 to 18 feet tall with a spread of 6 to 12 feet.
 The plant performs best when located in partial shade.